frequenz-floss/frequenz-channels-python/CONTRIBUTING.md

 also have the flexibility to expand this support to include additional architectures in the future.

-This project containers Dockerfiles that can be used in the CI to test the python package in non-native machine architectures, e.g., `arm64`.
+This project contains Dockerfiles that can be used in the CI to test the python package in non-native machine architectures, e.g., `arm64`.
 The Dockerfiles exist in the directory `.github/containers/nox-cross-arch`, and follow a naming scheme so that they can be easily used in build matrices in the